ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 Applications: Fundamental in digital electronics and computer science, used to design circuits and perform logical reasoning.

 I thought mentioning this in more detail was vital because it is the foundation of all digital technology.
-Without its existence, the development of artificial intelligence today would be unthinkable.
-For more information, see this page: Laws and Theorems of Boolean Algebra https://www.mi.mun.ca/users/cchaulk/misc/boolean.htm
+Without its existence, the evolution of artificial intelligence and even quantum computing today would be unthinkable.
+For more information, see this page: Laws and Theorems of Boolean Algebra: https://www.mi.mun.ca/users/cchaulk/misc/boolean.htm

 2. Origins and Early Concepts: